What is neck pain (cervicalgia)?

 What are the possible causes of neck pain?

-- Aging: Degenerative conditions such as osteoarthritis (the wearing down of joint cartilage) and spinal stenosis (narrowing of the spaces in the spine) can lead to neck pain as you age.
-Over time, stress and motion can lead to spinal disc degeneration, causing a herniated disc or pinched nerve.
+- Aging: As you age, natural wear and tear can cause parts of your cervical spine to deteriorate, or degenerate, causing pain.
+Degenerative conditions such as osteoarthritis (the wearing down of joint cartilage) and spinal stenosis (narrowing of the spaces in your spine) can lead to neck pain.
+Over time, stress and repeated movements can cause the disks in your spine to weaken, causing a herniated disk or pinched nerve.

-- Growths: In rare cases, masses including tumors, cysts and bone spurs can cause neck pain.
+- Growths: Masses, including tumors, cysts and bone spurs, can put pressure on the nerves in your neck, causing pain.

 Care and Treatment